slsfi/archived-digital_edition_web_ng/README.md

 #### Server-Side Rendered App

-To build the server-side rendered application run:
+To build the server-side rendered application, run:

 ```
 npm run build:ssr
 ```

-Then to serve the app run:
+Then, to serve the app, run:

 ```
 npm run serve:ssr